 Tie a double overhand knot about 6-8 inches from the top.

 Move down another 6-8 inches and take two strands, one from each group, and tie knots in the new pairs.

 Finally, tie a double knot at the bottom.

 Hang up the twine hanger, and then gently place the vintage teacup inside.
 Keep the saucer for another upcycle.

-This is in my dining room and looks so pretty there.
-There's light from the windows but it's north facing, so there's not too much direct light which I’ve read, is perfect for this string of pearls.
+This DIY teacup planter idea is in my dining room and looks so pretty there.
+There's light from the windows but it's north-facing, so there's not too much direct light which is perfect for this string of pearls plant.
 I can't wait until it fills in and spills all over the cup.